nbattezzati/fsml/README.md

 ```

 ### Transitions
-Let's go back to trantions and have a deeper look into this construct.
+Let's go back to transitions and have a deeper look into this construct.
 We've previously mentioned that a transition is specified by the keyword `on`, followed by a condition and the *actuator* `go`, that specifies the next state.
 In order to be activated, a transition needs its condition to be evaluated to true.
 This condition is expressed in a pair of brackets `()`, that contain a boolean expression using variables and inputs.
 ```
 state [reset] firstState